 Most people with Type 1, Type 2, prediabetes and gestational diabetes will benefit most from working closely with a nutritionist or dietitian to develop a customized personal meal plan.

 The CDC, for example, recommends carb counting and the plate method.
-When preparing a meal using the plate method, half of your plate should be filled with nonstarchy vegetables, a third with lean protein and a third with starch.
-Additional recommendations include:
+When preparing a meal using the plate method, half of your plate should be filled with nonstarchy vegetables, a quarter with lean protein and a quarter with starch.
+For example:

 Sources of dietary fiber, which can help control blood sugar, are also typically recommended to protect against heart disease and maintain digestive health.
-Fiber is also an excellent carbohydrate that helps control appetite and suppress overeating.
+Fiber can also help control appetite and suppress overeating.

 Diabetes and Exercise

-According to a joint study by the American College of Sports Medicine and the American Diabetes Association, the following showed promise for Type 2 diabetes patients:
+According to an American College of Sports Medicine and the American Diabetes Association joint study, the following showed promise for Type 2 diabetes patients:

 - Aerobic Training: Moderate cardiovascular exercise undertaken for the equivalent of 150 minutes per week of walking at four miles per hour showed benefits, particularly when each workout was at least 10 minutes long and spread throughout the week.